nathanleiby/game1/README.md

 Within Itch configuration

 - must set viewport dimensions
-- must enabled "SharedArrayBuffer support — (Experimental) This may break parts of the page or your project.
+- must enablee "SharedArrayBuffer support — (Experimental) This may break parts of the page or your project.
 Only enable if you know you need it.
-Learn more" flag to avoid
+Learn more" checkbox ([more info](https://itch.io/t/2025776/experimental-sharedarraybuffer-support)), otherwise, you'll get this error:
   > Error
   > The following features required to run Godot projects on the Web are missing:
   > Cross Origin Isolation - Check web server configuration (send correct headers)